Sanofi-Public/PMCB-CellBridge/README.md

 Users can download FASTQ files from one of the publicly-available data sets on the 10x Genomics support site.
-This example uses the 1,000 PBMC data set from human peripheral blood mononuclear cells (PBMC), consisting of lymphocytes (T cells, B cell, and NK kills) and monocytes:
+This example uses the 1,000 PBMC data set from human peripheral blood mononuclear cells (PBMC), consisting of lymphocytes (T cells, B cell, and NK kills) and monocytes.
+Please copy and paste the following instructions into the terminal:

 ```
 mkdir sandbox && \